The Studio

 Close-up of a black paint palette drawing.

 That idea sits at the core of the studio.
-The most meaningful spaces are not rushed or surface-level.
-They are considered, layered, and shaped over time.
+The most meaningful spaces are unhurried, made by hand, and shaped over time.

 A small rustic bathroom with wood-paneled walls, a mirror, a green vessel sink, a faucet, a white soap dispenser, a small green plant, a towel, a woven basket, a grey trash can, a beige toilet, and a round marble decorative item on the wall.

-Riserva Interiors designs story-driven residential and hospitality spaces for people who want their spaces to carry something real — about who they are, where they are, and how they want to gather.
+Riserva Interiors designs story-driven residential and hospitality spaces for people who want their spaces to carry something real — about who they are, where they are, and how they come together.

 A smiling woman with long, light brown hair and blue eyes sitting outdoors.
 She's wearing a black dress with a pink and brown geometric pattern.
 The background consists of green shrubs and a partly cloudy sky.